-On 21st May 2018, Lord Ahmed tabled an Oral Question ‘To ask Her Majesty’s Government what steps they are taking to encourage Iran and Saudi Arabia to work together to bring peaceful solutions to the conflicts in Syria and Yemen.’
-The Bishop of Worcester, the Rt Revd Dr John Inge, asked a follow up question:
+On Tuesday 27th November 2018 Lord Storey asked Her Majesty’s Government “what steps they are taking to develop mental health support in schools.”
+The Bishop of Worcester, Rt Revd John Inge, asked a follow up question:

 The Lord Bishop of Worcester: My Lords, while I am grateful for the increased funding that is now available for mental health services for young people, is the Minister aware of the real difficulties facing young people in a crisis situation?
 I am thinking of a 14 year-old who asked his father to take him to the GP because he was afraid he might do something silly.
 The GP sat and listened very sympathetically, but then said, “I’m afraid there’s very little I can do for you.
 If I give you a referral to CAHMS you probably won’t get an appointment for a year”.
 Is that not a crisis situation?
 Continue reading “Bishop of Worcester raises need for more mental health crisis support for young people”

 On 26th November 2018, Lord West of Spithead tabled an Oral Question ‘To ask Her Majesty’s Government what is their assessment of the importance of the Appledore shipyard as part of the United Kingdom’s future shipbuilding strategy.’
 The Bishop of Worcester, the Rt Revd John Inge, asked a follow-up question: